The idea that you can “catch” leukemia probably seems crazy to most people…

 “A platoon of white cells is sent to rescue hostages (organs overrun by cancer), but en route get pinned down by heavy fire from ground forces (parasites, viruses, fungi, and bacteria tying up the immune system).

-“Then air support (magnesium, bio-resonance treatments, iodine, and sodium bicarbonate) come and obliterate the ground forces leaving the platoon (immune system agents) free to go and recover hostages (cancerous organs).”
+“Then air support (treatments such as magnesium, bio-resonance treatments, iodine, and sodium bicarbonate) come and obliterate the ground forces leaving the platoon (immune system agents) free to go and recover hostages (cancerous organs).”

-Sodium Bicarbonate – baking soda – can be used as a first line of defense against many illnesses, and often outperforms expensive drugs, according to its advocates.
+Sodium Bicarbonate – baking soda which Dr. Sircus advocates – can be used as a first line of defense against many illnesses, and often outperforms expensive drugs, according to its advocates.
 But the evidence for this is less than I would wish.